 Fauna Query Language (FQL)

 While not a general-purpose programming language, it provides much of the functionality expected from one.
-It allows for complex, precise manipulation and retrieval of data stored within FaunaDB.
+It allows for complex, precise manipulation and retrieval of data stored within Fauna.

-A query is executed by submitting it to a FaunaDB cluster, which computes and returns the result.
+A query is executed by submitting it to Fauna, which computes and returns the result.
 Query execution is transactional: No changes are committed if something goes wrong.
 If a query fails, an error response is returned instead of a result.